the-teachingRSE-project/competencies/competencies.md

 role as an alternative to a traditional research role because they enjoy and wish to focus on the development of research software.

+**Researchers**:
+We use researchers to identify people who are using the services provided by Research Software Engineers.
-**Researchers**: We refer by researcher to all others involved in research or in research supporting organizations as \eg libraries, hence those that are at most sporadically performing RSE actions.
+These not only include academics but also people from related fields such as librarians and technicians who are at most sporadically performing RSE actions.

 # Related work {#sec:related-work}